Beshario/beshario.github.io/_posts/2023-11-18-My Journey Building My First Robot.md

 ## Introduction

-Building a fully autonomous robot from scratch has been a long-term goal — a personal testing ground for ideas in navigation, perception, and control outside of a work context.
+Building a fully autonomous robot from scratch has been a long-term goal: a personal testing ground for ideas in navigation, perception, and control outside of a work context.

 ## Early Decisions and Designs